← All writing

 A small paradox falls out.
 Random init weights are uniform-ish; partially trained ones are still close to init.
 The trained model's weight distribution has higher entropy in the information-theoretic sense, because training spreads parameters out into something Gaussian.
 "Well-trained" and "looks random to gzip" are nearly the same statement.
 Training drives entropy up, task-relevance up faster, and quantization exploits the gap.

-The recent line of work — EntroLLM (2025) and Rate-Constrained Quantization and Entropy Coding (2025) — uses entropy coding on top of quantization, not instead of it.
+Recent work (EntroLLM (2025), Rate-Constrained Quantization and Entropy Coding (2025)) puts entropy coding on top of quantization, not instead of it.
 Quantize first to reduce the alphabet size, then Huffman-code the integer tensor.
 That's where lossless compression starts working, because the discrete codes are no longer maximum-entropy.

 The "task-aware bits beat IEEE-754 bits" framing is my own hypothesis, not a published result.
 I find it the cleanest way to reconcile the ratios you see, but I haven't proved it.
 The two papers above motivate the entropy-coding side; the gap to the gzip-on-FP32 ratio is where I'm extrapolating.